 Samples & libraries

 Our end-to-end samples can be used as a starting point for your own integration, or to illustrate how best to create a new one.
-And Home Graph API client libraries are available in a variety of languages.
+And Google Home Graph API client libraries are available in a variety of languages.

 Google Home Extension for VS Code